MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P02-See-One-Movie/content.md

 # Movie Show Template

 Now let's make the template.
-The template should look like this beautiful and masterful wireframe drawing
+The template should look like this beautiful and mainful wireframe drawing

 ![movies-show](assets/movies-show.png)